alik604/myPyBackDoor/README.md

 ## Comming soon
 * Capture video with web cam, and send (via FTP?). record IFF a human face is in view of camera (via OpenCV), this part is partially done. see my openCV projects DIR.

+* record mic, and conveter to text and transmit

 * Hijack chrome passwords (pretty easy to do)

   * [Tutorial 1](<https://github.com/ProgrammedBoi/password-stealer/blob/master/stealer.pyw>)